michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.5.0 =
+- Added user meta factory class for adding fields in the user profile page.

 = 3.4.6 - 2014/01/06 =
 - Added a page that lets the user download the minified version of the framework in the demo examples.
 - Added a utility class that checks requirements of servers such as PHP and MySQL versions etc.